“The Lenovo Yoga 9i 14 Gen 7 offers outstanding performance thanks to Intel's 12th-gen CPU, and it's received a stunning new design.”

 The Yoga 9i 14 Gen 7 retains the unique rotating Soundbar in the hinge that houses two 2-watt tweeters with two 3-watt woofers firing out the side of the laptop.
 In this generation, it’s tuned by Bowers & Wilkins and promises enhanced audio quality.
 In my testing, there was tons of volume and more bass than you’ll find in a typical laptop.

 At the same time, there was distortion at full volume that made mids and highs scratchy and unpleasant.
 Turning down the volume a little fixed that and gave a much more pleasant sound.
 Ultimately, though, I was a little disappointed with the sound quality given Lenovo’s attention to the feature, and I rank it a fair distance behind the best Windows laptop, the Dell XPS 15.
-The Yoga 9i 14 Gen 7’s will work fine for Netflix binging and such, but you’ll want a pair of headphones for music and other high-quality audio.
+The Yoga 9i 14 Gen 7’s will work fine for Netflix binging and such, but you’ll want a pair of

 Most notable with the new keyboard design is the row of special-purpose keys along the right-hand side.
 You’ll find a switch for the performance tuning utility, a quick key for turning on background blur in video calls, keys to quickly switch between audio and color modes, and a fingerprint reader.
 They’re convenient and still leave plenty of room for a spacious standard keyboard layout.